justinkauff/CVFingerPainting/README.md

 8. YOLOv8 periodically runs object detection to modify brush color dynamically.
 9. Contour area is mapped to brush thickness for depth-aware drawing behavior.

+## Setup Notes

+Required asset: `instruction.png` must be located in the same directory as `fingerDrawing.py` for the instruction window to function properly.

 ## Future Improvements

 * Gesture recognition for brush/tool switching